-Using essential oils in your bath is one of the simplest and most effective ways to use them.
-The warmth of the water helps the skin to absorb the essential oils and their fragrance is inhaled at the same time.
-The very fact that a bath makes you stop and relax for a moment helps your body make the best of the essential oils and their therapeutic properties.
+One of the simplest and most effective ways to use essential oils is putting them in your bath.
+The warmth of the water helps the skin to absorb the essential oils while their fragrance is inhaled at the same time.
+The very fact that a bath makes you stop and relax for a moment also helps your body make the best of the essential oils and their therapeutic properties.

-You can put essential oils into your bath neat but a few precautions have to be adhered to as the oils do not actually dissolve in water.
+Before using essential oils please note that under no circumstances are they to be taken internally or ingested.
+They are perfectly safe in your bath and can be put in neat, however, a few precautions have to be adhered to as the oils do not actually dissolve in water.

-Use a maximum of 10 drops of essential oil in your bath.
-Six is often enough so start with six if you have very sensitive skin and only use more when you feel confident and familiar with certain oils.
+Use a maximum of 6 - 8 drops of essential oil in your bath.
+Six is often enough so start with if you have sensitive skin and only use more when you feel confident and familiar with certain oils.

-Don't run the oils under the tap like bubble bath otherwise they will go up in the air with the steam as they are so volatile.
-Therefore pour the oils in after the water has run.
+Don't run the oils under the tap like bubble bath otherwise they will go up in the air with the steam as they are very volatile.
+Instead, pour the oils in after the water has run and mix them in thoroughly until they are distributed evenly before entering the bath.

 1. Always put the oils in at the "tap end" of the bath.